 - Satisfactory COVID response: testing, surveillance, contact tracing, containment, treatment, and reporting

-Travel restrictions should be lifted by the EU once the US has the outbreak under control or is able to negotiate an exception to the European Union ban — whichever comes first.
+The 2020 travel restrictions are considered temporary measures, the EU normally welcomes American tourists.
+Travel restrictions should be lifted by the EU once the U.S. has the outbreak under control or is able to negotiate an exception to the European Union ban — whichever comes first.

 Tourists wondering whether they can still travel from the United States to the United Kingdom during the pandemic may be reassured that this is possible.

-Furthermore, US visitors to the UK will be contacted regularly by British authorities to ensure compliance with self-isolation regulations and may face fines upwards of $1000 USD, should they breach entry conditions.
+Furthermore, American visitors to the UK will be contacted regularly by British authorities to ensure compliance with self-isolation regulations and may face fines upwards of $1000 USD, should they breach entry conditions.

 For those who choose to, traveling during the pandemic will undoubtedly be a different experience.